 Financial institutions must ensure they don’t accidentally help criminals.
-But which anti money laundering, or AML solutions should they use?
+But which anti-money laundering or AML tool should they use?

-But what do we call anti money laundering exactly?
-And what kind of AML software should you put in place within your company?
+But what do we call anti-money laundering exactly? is it a KYC process?
+And what kind of AML solutions should you put in place within your company?
 Let’s find out.

 The Basics of Money Laundering